Kris Jenner Opens Up About Family Gatherings with Stormi, True & Chicago: 'We Have 3 New High Chairs at the Table!

 It’s going to be a busy Mother’s Day for the Kardashian-Jenner family, as both Kylie Jenner and Khloé Kardashian celebrate for the first time as new moms and Kim Kardashian West for the first time as a mom of three.

 “We have three new high chairs at the table!”
-Kris Jenner says with a laugh, of family gatherings with new additions Stormi Webster, True Thompson and Chicago West.
+Kris Jenner says with a laugh, of future family gatherings with new additions Stormi Webster, True Thompson and Chicago West.
 “We’ll probably do a wonderful dinner with everybody.
 We’re trying to figure it out because in my family, everybody wants to do it.
 Kylie’s like, ‘I’ll do it!’ and Kourtney is like, ‘I’ll do it!’
 It’s a good problem to have.”

 And for the momager, and now grandmother of nine, watching Kylie, 20, and Khloé, 33, as new mothers has been a joy.